octoml/octoml-profile/README.md

 ## octoml-profile

-octoml-profile is a python library and cloud service designed to provide the **simplest experience** for running PyTorch models on cloud hardware with state-of-the-art ML acceleration technology.
+octoml-profile is a python library and cloud service designed to provide the **simplest experience** for assessing and optimizing the performance of PyTorch models on cloud hardware with state-of-the-art ML acceleration technology.

-It is suited for benchmarking PyTorch based AI applications before they are deployed into the cloud.
+It is suited for benchmarking PyTorch based AI applications before they are deployed into production.

 ### Documentation quick links